 The Way the Right-Wing Has Always Supported Martin Luther King, Jr.

 Here are a few lines from Rick Perlstein's book, “Nixonland,” which I read yesterday, and which are particularly appropriate today—both MLK Day and the second inauguration of Barack Obama.
 They're constituent letters to U.S. Senator Paul Douglas (D-IL), during the battle for opening house in the summer of 1966; and they're reminders of how much, and how little, times have changed:

 - “It is my firm belief, and of all my neighbors, that King should be taken into custody ...
 Today, the insufferable arrogance of this character places him on a pedestal as a dark-skinned Hiter.”

 - “When greedy Mr. Hitler started taking over other countries, people at first thought 'give him a little more, then he will be satisfied' ...
 Give greedy Mr. King a little more freedom then he will stop.
 Isn't that what we are told today?”

-These days, of course, everyone evokes Dr. King for their own cause, even, absurdly, the NRA.
+These days everyone evokes Dr. King for their own cause—even, absurdly, the NRA.
 That's how things have changed.
-At the same time, every prominent black leader, particularly those known for non-violence and compromise, are still being compared to Hitler.
-That's the way in which we're hearing the same damned shit.
+At the same time, every prominent black leader, particularly those known for non-violence and compromise, is still being compared to Hitler.
+That's how little things have changed.